 Speaking of which, there are also specific technologies from the manufacturer that can enhance comfort.
 One such example is the G-Free body design which basically places the center of gravity closer to the rod to reduce your hand fatigue over longer sessions.

 To be honest, this is where Shimano truly shines.
 When you want to assess the performance of any given model from the manufacturer, there will be a number of essential technologies for you to look out for.
 And, what is amazing is the specific ones we discuss here are just scratching the surface, really.
 At the end of the day, the word you want to keep telling yourself is “smooth”.

-As you probably expected, the build quality for this technology is extremely vital.
+As you probably expected, the build quality of this technology is extremely vital.
 Even though your intentions may not be to beat up your reel and abuse it, accidents can happen and general wear and tear will persist.
 In addition to this, if you have any intentions of fishing in saltwater, then you need to look for models that are capable of handling the corrosive nature of it.

 This section really comes down to two essential terms; line capacity and drag.
 If you really want to get the most out of your fishing experience then you need to make it a priority to buy a reel that will possess the power you need.
 Again, this also comes down to the type of fishing that you intend to do and will be especially critical if you want to tackle larger species of fish.

 This is one of the few troubleshooting questions that we want to make mention of.
 If you are fishing and the bail will not close correctly, there are a number of reasons why.
 For starters, there may be corrosion present on the bail pivot.
 If this is the case, you will need to apply oil to it to clean the corrosion.
 Of course, the bail wire may simply need to be replaced if it is bent or out of shape.
 Oh yeah, and you may also need to replace the bail tip spring as it may simply not be strong enough anymore.